Indications of the Problem

 - Decreasing the cat’s stress level by identifying and eliminating the cause of the stress.
 This requires the intervention of a trained cat behaviorist.

 If your cat has this problem, contact me by phone or email to schedule a time to discuss a solution to the problem.
 A happy cat means a happier household!
 There’s no need for the huge expense of replacing your carpets, rugs, or furniture.
 I help people (and their cats) across the country, as well as Europe and Canada, and I can help you.

-As a trained cat behaviorist, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a trained feline consultant, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 Introducing a new baby into the resident cat’s household is another common problem for some families.
 These are the types of issues that require the skills of an experienced behaviorist.

 |Initial telephone chat: no charge

 (If there’s any problem with Paypal, I can send you a Paypal invoice.)

 After questions (the more information I have, the better I can help), we can discuss certain problems that may not need a longer consultation

 This includes in-depth questioning during a one-hour telephone consultation, and email follow-up report, with recommendations.
 Especially useful for national or international consults.